em-cultuur/row-to-object/readme.md

 # row-to-object

-Converting a row from CSV or Excel into an object
+Converting a row from CSV or Excel into an object or convert one type of object into an other

 ## Install